Siamese Algae Eater: Care, Tank Setup, Tank Mates, Diet, Breeding, etc.

 Siamese Algae Eater Diet

 You can feed them vegetables and sinking pellets or flakes from the store as the base diet of these Algae Eaters is not meat.
-But you should feed them brine shrimps or bloodworms to maintain variety and to avoid nutrient deficiency.
+But you should feed them brine shrimps or bloodworms to maintain variety and avoid nutrient deficiency.

 Siamese Algae Eater Care

 Siamese Algae Eaters don’t have any species-specific disease, but they can still catch commonly found diseases of freshwater fishes.
-Ichthyophthirius multifiliis or ‘ich’ parasite is very common among these fishes.
+Ichthyophthirius multifiliis, or ‘ich’ parasite, is very common among these fishes.

 This parasite gets into their body and infects them.
 The common symptom includes white dots around the fish’s body.

-Precaution is another way to keep your Siamese Algae Eater safe from any disease.
+Precaution is another way to keep your Siamese Algae Eater safe from disease.
 The precaution includes –

 • Properly clean the tank every two weeks.